eio/animal-path-segmentation/preprocessing/1_add_labels/output/README.md

-Preprocessed data is output here.
+Labeled data is output here.